ranepours/ranepours/README.md

-- 👋 Hi, I’m @ranepours, 22, based in FL.
+- 👋 Hi, I’m @ranepours, a 22 year old bootcamp student (USF) based in The Sunshine State.
-- 👀 I’m interested in game & web development
+- 👀 I’m interested in game & web development and tryin dip my feet into all things tech!
-- 🌱 I’m currently learning C++ & C#
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on: [not there just yet!]
-- 📫 email: ranejdavis@gmail.com
+- 📫 email: ranepours@gmail.com

 <!---
 ranepours/ranepours is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.